 They reduce the quality and market value of harvested farm products.

-Some produce poisonous, substances that are harmful to both crops and animals on field grazing; Weeds also harbor insect pests of crops.
+Some produce poisonous, substances that are harmful to both crops and animals on field grazing; Weeds also harbour insect pests of crops.

 This reduces the productivity of the fish in the pond.
 The farm should be weeded often;